jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 The baud rate is the communication speed between two devices over a serial port, representing the number of bits transmitted per second (bps).
 The default setting is 9600.
 The output of the mini-term depends on what is loaded onto the Arduino board.

 ### Firmata
 At this stage, my robot is quite simple.
-The control node calculates the PWM value and sends it to the Arduino to control the wheel's direction and velocity.
+The control node calculates the PWM value and sends it to the Arduino to control the direction and velocity of the wheels.
 Therefore, I can use the standard Firmata instead of writing my own delegate code for Arduino.
-Firmata comes with the Arduino IDE and can be accessed via File -> Examples -> Firmata -> StandardFirmata.
-Once the Firmata sketch is uploaded to the Arduino board, the Arduino side is ready to take commands from the Raspberry Pi.
+Firmata comes with the Arduino IDE and can be accessed through File -> Examples -> Firmata -> StandardFirmata.
+Once the Firmata sketch is uploaded to the Arduino board, the Arduino side is ready to receive commands from the Raspberry Pi.

 Here's what to configure on the Raspberry Pi:
 1. Install pyFirmata - `pip3 install pyfirmata`